zamrokk/JavaCDDDocumentation/README.md

 Launch it from the menu bar and import the file from [download link](https://github.com/zamrokk/JavaCDD/blob/master/postman.json)

-You can pull it from Git or save the raw text from your browser
+You can pull it with Git or save the raw text from your browser

 <img src="images/1-importPostman.png" alt="1-importPostman.png" width="100%"/>